letruxux/forms-webserver/README.md

 # forms thing

-please don't bully me for this i swear i can do better 😭
+please don't bully me for this i swear i can do better 😭 this also was before my typescript nextjs react thing ok most of the code is made by chatgpt

 ## (bad) features
 * discord auth (too lazy to make a custom system but better security i guess)